youchan/slides_old/RubyKaigi2016/slide.md

 #### Demo or Die

-## Why do I chose the originally object model?
+## Why do I chose the original object model?

 * for example, ActiveRecord
-* Reactive Record has interface same as ActiveRecorde can use from client side.
+* Reactive Record has the same interface as ActiveRecord can be used from the client side.
-* Requirements for API in the client side and server side is somewhat deferently.
+* Requirements for API in the client side and server side are somewhat deferently.
-* ActiveRecord is too depended on database.
+* ActiveRecord is too dependant on database.

 ## GUID

-* Sequential id which database generate automatically is unusable from the client side.
+* It is hard to use sequential IDs that are generated automatically by the database.

 ## Access controll

-* Not all resources is allowed access from the client.
+* Not all resources are allowed access from the client.

 ## Silica

-* I going to Silica grow up Silica as totally platform for application.
+* I'm going to grow up Silica as universal platform for application.
-* Immediate objective is feature of automatically generating migration for ActiveRecord.
+* Immediate objective is a result of automatically generating migration for ActiveRecord.

 ## Conclusion

-* I introduced Menilite is the isomorphic programming framework.
+* I introduced Menilite, which is an isomorphic programming framework.
-* I show by live cooding, application is about how easy to build.
+* I showed by live cooding that the application is concerned about how to build easily.